MySecurityRepo/security-writeups/README.md

 # security-writeups
-This repository hosts write ups about cybersecurity.
+This repository hosts write ups on cybersecurity.

 Each of them was written based on projects or labs i worked on during my free time.